-Are you one of the 42% of seniors who’s visited a college or university campus?
+Are you one of the 42% of high school seniors who’s visited a college or university campus?
 If so, congrats!
 You’re on your way to making a fully informed decision about higher ed.

 Campuses vary wildly across the country.
 Some schools have huge campuses with shuttle services, others might be small enough to cross in 10 minutes, and other schools might be integrated into city blocks.
 By taking an on-campus or virtual tour, you can explore dorm rooms, classrooms, the dining hall, and other key campus spots—and you’ll be able to see if it feels like home away from home.

 Another reason you might want to visit campus is for a college interview.
 Not all schools offer interviews, but when they do, they can help you learn more about the school—or help determine whether you might get accepted.